lhartmanis/compound-screen-1/README.txt

-This repository is associated with our study "Deciphering direct transcriptional effects of epigenetic compounds by large-scale new RNA profiling" by Hartmanis et al.
+This repository is associated with our study "Deciphering direct transcriptional effects of epigenetic compounds by large-scale new RNA profiling" by Hartmanis et al. All expression data and raw sequencing files related to this project can be found at ArrayExpress with accession code **E-MTAB-13091**.

 We will upload all code for processing 4sU labelled RNA, for both single-cell and bulk cell population experiments, and code for key analyses performed in our study.